+Backup/Restore

+Allows you to backup the configuration settings to your computer, or restore configuration from your computer.

+Backup Configuration

+Backup configuration to your computer.

+Backup

+Restore Configuration

+Configuration File Browse

-Backup/Restore Allows you to backup the configuration settings to your computer, or restore configuration from your computer.
-Backup Configuration Backup configuration to your computer.
-Backup Restore Configuration Configuration File "Restore" will overwrite the current configuration and restart the device.
-If you want to keep the current configuration, please use "Backup" first to save current configuration.
+"Restore" will overwrite the current configuration, please use "Backup configuration and restart the device.
+If you want to keep the current = " " first to save current configuration.

 Restore